masikol/barapost/README.md

     -v (--version) --- show version;

     -d (--indir) --- directory which contains FASTQ or FASTA files meant to be processed.
-        I.e. all FASTQ and FASTA files in this direcory will be processed; Files can be gzipped.
+        I.e. all FASTQ and FASTA files in this direcory will be processed.
+Files can be gzipped;

     -o (--outdir) --- output directory.
         Default value: `barapost_result`;

-    -p (--packet-size) --- size of the packet, i.e. number of sequence to blast in one request.
+    -p (--packet-size) --- number of sequence to send to NCBI BLAST server in one request.
+        It means there can be miltiple requests during one prober run.
+        E.g. processing 100 sequences you can send 2 requests 50 sequeneces both.
         Value: integer number [1, 500].
 Default value is 100;

     -a (--algorithm) --- BLASTn algorithm to use for aligning.